zelloptt/react-native-zello-sdk/README.md

 To see an example of the React Native SDK, check out [the example folder](https://github.com/zelloptt/react-native-zello-sdk/tree/master/example).

-The following instructions are for the SDK, not for the example app.
+The following instructions are for the installation of the SDK into your application - **not** for the example app.

 ## Prerequisites
 A React Native application and environment.